What are the attractions of family travel in Fukushima?

 1. Noguchi Hideyo Memorial Museum (Inawashiro Town)

-The birthplace and memorial museum of the great figure Noguchi Hideyo, who is depicted on the 1000 yen bill.
-Children can have an experience that makes the "textbook character" feel close to them.
-The exhibits are designed to be enjoyable for children, and since it is located close to Lake Inawashiro, you can also enjoy a stroll along the lakeside after your visit.
+The birthplace and memorial museum of the great figure Hideyo Noguchi, depicted on the 1000 yen bill.
+Children can experience the feeling of being close to a "textbook character."
+The exhibits are designed to be enjoyable for children, and since it is located near Lake Inawashiro, you can also enjoy a stroll along the lakeside after your visit.

 2. Lake Inawashiro and Lakeside Area